WICG/performance-memory/explainer.md

 * Provide an incentive for developers to reduce memory footprint.
 * Provide a mechanism to evalute tradeoffs between memory footprint and performance [e.g. caching]
-* Provide per-frame accounting for memory footprint.
+* Provide per-iframe accounting for memory footprint.
 * Provide a mechanism to perform in-depth memory footprint evaluations on a single running instance of a web page.
-  * Memory footprint is dependent on garbage collection (GC) timings, which we have no desire to expose.
+  * Memory footprint is dependent on garbage collection (GC) timings, which we do not wish to expose.
   * There is no simple API that can expose all relevant information for debugging memory issues.
 * Provide a mechanism to compare memory usage between browser vendors.